A Complete Equational Presentation of Qudit Circuits via Polycontrolled PROPs: Further derived identities

+It remains to consider the case \(Z(x_0)=0\).
+Then at least one of \(z_\beta,z'_\beta,z_\gamma,z'_\gamma\) is zero, so at least one of the two \eqref{eulerH} extractions is degenerate.
+By the admissible degenerate convention of Appendix~\ref{appendix:relations_angles}, the endpoint phase \(\beta_3\) in a degenerate first extraction, or the endpoint phase \(\gamma_0\) in a degenerate second extraction, may be prescribed arbitrarily while staying in the same sound \eqref{eulerH} parameter family.
+Choose that free endpoint phase so that \(\beta_3(x_0)+\gamma_0(x_0)\in\pi\mathbb Z\).
+Reducing modulo \(2\pi\) gives the claimed dichotomy \(\equiv 0\) or \(\equiv\pi\). \end{proof}

-\begin{remark} The lemma only provides \emph{existence} (not uniqueness) of a suitable $x_0$, and any such choice is valid for the subsequent diagrammatic derivation.
-Operationally, this is the only point in the proof where we appeal to a small analytic argument; once $x_0$ is fixed, the remainder proceeds purely by the equational rules of $\QCeq$. \end{remark}
+\begin{remark} The lemma gives \emph{existence} (not uniqueness) of a suitable \(x_0\), and any such choice is valid for the subsequent diagrammatic derivation.
+Once \(x_0\) is fixed, the remaining steps use the equational rules of \(\QCeq\). \end{remark}

 \begin{proof}[Proof of \eqref{eulerb}]